THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 5. Peru

-COUNTRIES GRANTED 14 DAYS STAY WITHOUT VISA
+COUNTRIES GRANTED 14 DAYS OF STAY WITHOUT A VISA

 Passport holders from countries listed below can stay in Thailand for 14 days (Bilateral Agreement).